rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 | double  | 8 byte         | decimal numbers.
 Can use to store 10-12 decimal digits               |
 | char    | 2 byte         | a single character/letter or ASCII values                            |

-- 1 bit of memory is like a one word of space in a paper.
-- 1 byte = 8 bits
-- 2 byte = 16 bits and so on
+> 1 bit of memory is like a one word of space in a paper.
+1 byte = 8 bits, 2 byte = 16 bits and so on

 # Variables and Constants
-Its no use if we store values in memory and dont use them anywhere.
+No gain can be obtained if we store values in memory and do not use them anywhere.
 To use them we assign these values to a container.
 When this container is accessed, we get the actual value we stored in the memory.
-These containers are known variables and constants.
+These containers are known *variables and constants*.

 ## Variables
 variables are containers that can change the values they hold over time.
-Whereas constants cannot their values once initialized.
+Whereas constants are containers whose values remain constant once initialized.

 ```
 boolean flag = true;
-byte val = 20;
+byte b = 20;
 short no = 10;
 int age = 34;
-long longNumber = 1234567;
+long l = 1234567;
 float k = 11.5f;
 double pi = 3.14d;
-char startsWith = 'V';
+char c = 'V';
-String name = "John"
+String name = "John";
 ```

+> we add **f** and **d** at the end of *float* and *double* to denote them.
+We use **" "** to denote a *String* and **' '** to denote a *char*.

 ## Constants
-To declare an attribute as a constant, include a ==final== keyword before a variable.
+To declare an attribute as a constant, include a **final** keyword before a variable.

 ```
 final double pi = 3.14d;
 ```

 # Executing the code
 Lets create a simple main method inside a class to run a set of instructions.
-Dont get confused by classes and main method later.
+Do  not get confused by classes and main methods as of now.

 File name -> Main.java
 ```